He’s never heard one lesson of this class,

 For John Loving III Education game...Nara Shevanna you are next dear

-I will miss some of my teachers,
+I will miss the art,